Skip to main content

 Saturday 11th May 2024, Grantham, Lincolnshire.

-The Society's AGM will be held in Grantham this year on Saturady 11th May.
+The Society's AGM was held in Grantham this year on Saturday 11th May.
 Details on this are in the April edition of Sheetlines.
-Please respond in a timely fashion if you intend to attend and to whether you wish to sell at the Map Market and whether you require lunch.

 FURTHER ONLINE EVENT PLANNED FOR CCS MEMBERS